Papooch/nestjs-cls/docs/docs/06_plugins/01_available-plugins/01-transactional/03-kysely-adapter.md

     plugins: [
         new ClsPluginTransactional({
             imports: [
-              // module in which the Kysely is provided KyselyModule
+              // module in which Kysely is provided KyselyModule
             ],
             adapter: new TransactionalAdapterKysely({
-                // the injection token of the Kysely client
+                // the injection token of the Kysely client instance
                 kyselyInstanceToken: KYSELY,
             }),
         }),